 PCs for People PCs for People provides affordable computers and low-cost internet for eligible individuals.

 Rochester Community and Technical College Information Technology The College has a limited amount of technology available for student use including windows laptops, headsets with microphones, webcams, and wireless internet hotspots.
 Complete the technology request form.
-If technology is available, stop by the Technology Support Center at the main RCTC campus from 8am-4:30pm, use the Atrium entrance.
+If technology is available, stop by the Technology Support Center (TSC) at the main RCTC Main Campus M1104Q during TSC hours of operation.
 Please bring a Student ID when coming to campus.
-Only the doors to the Atrium entrance will be open.

 Rochester Public Transit (RPT) RCTC Students can use their student ID to ride any RPT route at any time.

-Rolling Hills Transport Rolling Hills Transport provides low-cost Daily or weekly transportation to and from Rochester (and between other cities) within Dodge, Winona, Filmore, Houston, and Olmsted counties.
+Rolling Hills Transport Rolling Hills Transport provides low-cost daily or weekly transportation for non-Rochester residents to and from Rochester within Dodge, Winona, Filmore, Houston, and Olmsted counties.
 One-time transportation is also available; 48-hours notice is required.

 For more information or call 1-800-528-7622